-- 2. The requirement to produce an AGS is contained in the Accounts and Audit Regulations 2011, guidance from the Society of Local Authority Chief Executives (SOLACE) and the Chartered Institute of Public Finance and Accountancy (CIPFA) issued in 2007, and classification to what constitutes "proper practice" from the Department for Communities and Local Government. - 3.
+- The requirement to produce an AGS is contained in the Accounts and Audit Regulations 2011, guidance from the Society of Local Authority Chief Executives (SOLACE) and the Chartered Institute of Public Finance and Accountancy (CIPFA) issued in 2007, and classification to what constitutes "proper practice" from the Department for Communities and Local Government. - 3.
 The AGS encompasses all aspects of good governance. - 4.
 CIPFA/SOLACE guidance on good governance identifies six core principles, focusing on the systems and processes for the direction and control of the organisation and its activities, through which it accounts to, engages with and leads the community, i.e. : - a.
 Focusing on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area - b.
 Members and officers working together to achieve a common purpose with clearly defined functions and roles - c.
 Promoting values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour - d.
 Taking informed and transparent decisions which are subject to effective scrutiny and managing risk - e.
 Developing the capacity and capability of members and officers to be effective - f.
 Engaging with local people and other stakeholders to ensure robust accountability - 5.
 CIPFA/SOLACE provide further guidance in the form of a series of stated expectations around the role of officers and members in the organisation in supporting the governance framework.
-The Code of Corporate Governance, which sets out the Council's overall Governance Framework, was approved by Audit & Standards Committee in April 2013.
+The Code of Corporate Governance, which sets out the Council's overall Governance Framework, was approved by Audit & Standards Committee in April 2014.

-- 6. CIPFA also provided technical guidance on the preparation of the AGS in relation to the corporate governance and the guidance was followed in preparing the AGS and principally involves completion of an extensive checklists. - 7.
+6. CIPFA also provided technical guidance on the preparation of the AGS in relation to the corporate governance and the guidance was followed in preparing the AGS and principally involves completion of extensive checklists.

 In 2010 CIPFA provided guidance on the role of the Chief Finance Officer [CFO] in local government.
 They produced a series of principles which should define the core activities and behaviours for the CFO.
 An assessment against current practice indicates the majority of the principles are applied in Dudley.
 The principles include a requirement that the CFO is a key member of the Leadership Team and should report directly to the Chief Executive with status at least equivalent to other members.
 They also state that if this is not the case then the reasons should be explained publicly in the AGS.
 It is considered in Dudley that whilst the Treasurer does not directly report to the Chief Executive he does have a reporting line.
-He is a full member of Corporate Board and has equivalent status to other members in terms of decision making and access to all confidential papers/matters. - 8.
-In December 2012 CIPFA/SOLACE issued an addendum review of their original guidance to ensure it remained 'fit for purpose', which they deemed it did.
+He is a full member of Corporate Board and has equivalent status to other members in terms of decision making and access to all confidential papers/matters.
+The Council is currently consulting on a reorganisation of senior management.
+Reporting arrangements for the Treasurer and other statutory officers will be considered as part of this exercise.

+7. In December 2012 CIPFA/SOLACE issued an addendum review of their original guidance to ensure it remained 'fit for purpose', which they deemed it did.
 They stated that local government has been undergoing significant change and the environment in which it works is increasing in complexity.
 In addition to economic and financial challenge, the Localism Act and other key legislation has brought new roles and opportunities and greater flexibility for authorities.